+“In 2002, we put on a charity event to give a few friends the chance to box against each other.
+It started out as a bit of fun, but ended up a huge success – discounting my broken nose,” says James Amos, Director of Boodles.
 “It put the wheels in motion for the Boodles Boxing Ball, the first of which took place in 2006.
-We were honoured that Prince William and Kate Middleton could join us and, as a result, the event made front-page news.
-We haven’t looked back since.”
+We were honoured that Prince William and Kate Middleton could join us and, as a result, the event made front-page news.”